Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 ### Subsurface scattering

-In path tracing, the *Transmission* option of subsurface scattering will be ignored.
-To get a similar behaviour, simply set the surface to be *Double-Sided* (any normal mode will do), and it will receive light from both sides.
+In path tracing, the *Transmission* option of subsurface scattering will only take effect if the surface is also set to be *Double-Sided* (any normal mode will do), in which case it will receive light from both sides.

 Here is an example of a sheet of fabric, lit from below by a point light:

 ![](Images/Path-traced-SSS-Single-sided.png)

-Single-sided
+Single-sided or no Transmission

 ![](Images/Path-traced-SSS-Double-sided.png)

-Double-sided
+Double-sided + Transmission

 ## Limitations